CRexit: how different cosmic ray transport modes affect thermal instability in the circumgalactic medium: Critical role of resolution

 As discussed in Sec.~\ref{sec:crtransportspeed}, the size of simulated clouds significantly influences the role of CRs in shaping internal cloud dynamics.
 The timescale for CR escape from a cloud depends quadratically on its radius, $\tcr \propto r^2_\mathrm{cloud}$ (see Eq.~\ref{eq:crdiffusiontimescale}).
 Larger clouds confine CRs for extended periods, allowing their pressure forces to act on the cloud over longer timescales.
 This prolonged interaction amplifies the impact of CRs on the thermodynamic evolution of the cloud, potentially enhancing heating by CRs, altering cooling rates, and modifying condensation.
 Consequently, variations in cloud sizes can directly affect how CRs influence the stability, structure, and overall dynamical behaviour of cold CGM gas.

 Figure~\ref{fig:proj_resolution} illustrates the impact of resolution on resulting cloud sizes.
-We show projections of the hydrogen column density, $\NH$, for simulations employing 2-moment CR transport that are initialized with $\Xcrinit=3$.
+We show projections of the hydrogen column density, $\NH$, for simulations employing two-moment CR transport that are initialised with $\Xcrinit=3$.
 From left to right, the initial resolution of the simulations continuously increases.
 Higher resolution simulations show a higher number of more compact clouds or cloud complexes with visibly smaller associated cloud radii.

 A possible mechanism for this trend is that CRs can escape more rapidly from small cloud structures in the high-resolution simulations while large clouds, present in the low-resolution simulations, confine CRs for longer times.
 We verify this expectation in Fig.~\ref{fig:tcr_tcool_resolution}, which displays the ratio of CR escape time to cloud collapse time, $\tcr\,/\,\tcol$ (left panel), and the relative CR pressure, $\Xcr$ (right panel) for clouds of varying radii.
 Each cloud is colour-coded based on the initial resolution of the corresponding simulation.
 We show 1D probability densities for the respective variables above each axis.
 The highest-resolution run produces the smallest clouds, which facilitates rapid CR escape.
 In these simulations, the majority of clouds exhibit escape times shorter than their collapse times.
 Conversely, at lower resolutions, clouds are larger, which slows CR escape because the escape times become longer than the collapse times.
-This trend is particularly evident in the right panel where we observe that the CR pressure support increases for larger clouds formed in lower-resolution simulations, which amounts to $\Xcr$ values ranging from $\sim$10 to 22.
-By contrast, the high-resolution runs produce smaller, more compact clumps, resulting in lower CR pressure support and values of $\Xcr$ ranging from $\sim$4 to 8.
-This comparison emphasizes the significant influence of resolution on the interplay between CR dynamics and cloud formation in the CGM.
+This trend is particularly evident in the right panel where we observe that the CR pressure support increases for larger clouds formed in lower-resolution simulations, which amounts to $\Xcr$ values ranging from approximately ten to 22.
+By contrast, the high-resolution runs produce smaller, more compact clumps, resulting in lower CR pressure support and values of $\Xcr$ ranging from approximately four to eight.
+This comparison emphasises the significant influence of resolution on the interplay between CR dynamics and cloud formation in the CGM.